GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 Since we are working on the REANNZ HPC, we need to search and load the package before we start using it.

-!!! key "Software as modules"
-    - Similar to other HPCs/SuperComputers, REANNZ Clusters provide software as modules (this is not the only way to deploy software as it can be done via other means such as conda, containers, etc.).
-    - A module is a self-contained description of a software package — it contains the settings required to run a software package and, usually, encodes required dependencies on other software packages.
-    - Refer to [supplementary 1 - Accessing software via modules](https://genomicsaotearoa.github.io/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/6_supplementary_1/) for more information.

-!!! terminal "script"

-    ```bash
-    #Search for a module
-    module spider bwa
-    # or
-    module avail bwa
-    ```
-    ```bash
-    #Load BWA module
-    module purge
-    module load BWA/0.7.18-GCC-12.3.0
-    ```
-    ??? tip "Tip: All-In-One module load"
-        We will be needing a few modules for this episode and the RNA-Seq Mapping episode.
-If you would like to load all of them at once, you could run the following command:
-        ```bash
-        source ~/scripting_workshop/modload.sh
-        ```
-        ??? circle-check "Output"
-            ```bash
-            The following modules were not unloaded:
-            (Use "module --force purge" to unload all):

-            1) XALT/minimal   2) slurm
-            Loaded modules BWA, SAMtools, BCFtools,HISAT2,Subread
-            ```

-            - Please **do not** run `module --force purge` under any circumstances

 !!! terminal-2 "Indexing the genome"